-In a mixing bowl, combine the flour, baking powder and salt.
+In a mixing bowl, combine the 1-1/2 cups unbleached all-purpose flour, 1 teaspoon baking powder and 1 teaspoon kosher salt.
 Set aside.

 To this day, chocolate is my favorite thing to chop with a knife.

-Then add the 2 cups of sugar to the chocolate mixture and whisk until combined.
+Then add the 2 cups of sugar to the chocolate mixture.

-Next, crack and add in one egg at a time, whisking after each additional egg.
+Next, crack and add in 4 large eggs, one egg at a time.

 Next, with an offset spatula, spread the batter out evenly and maybe even tap the pan on the counter to get it to settle into the pan.
 Finally, bake on the middle rack of your preheated oven for 18 to 20 minutes.
 Rotating the pan halfway through baking.